spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 Catcher is comparable with the normal promise solutions.
 The complexity when using promises is roughly comparable to the original version with callbacks, but there is some improvement.

-It seems that going promises-all-the-way or flattening the callback pyramid are not worth it.
-Both only increase the complexity.
+It seems that going flattening the callback pyramid increases the complexity.
+However, the readability of the flattened version is improved.

 Using caolan's async in this particular case doesn't seem to yield much improvement.
 However, its complexity is lower than the flattened version, while achieving the same flattening effect.

+Going promises-all-the-way as Gozala suggests also increases the complexity (we're fighting the language all the time).

 The rx.js sample is still a work in progress - it can be made much better.